-Matera is one of the most unique and beautiful places I have ever visited.
+Matera is one of the most unique and beautiful places our family has ever visited.

 Famous for its peculiar rock dwellings and troglodyte houses (‘i sassi di Matera‘) still nowadays in use, it is a place with a distinct otherworldly feel and a peculiar history.